Tel Megiddo: Egyptian period

-In 609 BCE, Megiddo was conquered by Egyptians under Necho II during the Battle of Megiddo.
+Babylonian period

 Its importance soon dwindled, and it was thought as finally abandoned around 586 BCE.
 Since that time it would have remained uninhabited, preserving ruins pre-dating 586 BCE without settlements ever disturbing them.
-But archaeologist Eric Cline considers Tel Megiddo came to an end later, around 350 BCE, during Achaemenid times.
-Then, the town of al-Lajjun (not to be confused with the al-Lajjun archaeological site in Jordan) was built up near to the site, but without inhabiting or disturbing its remains.
+Archaeologist Eric Cline considers that Tel Megiddo came to an end later, around 350 BCE, during Achaemenid times.
+Then, the town of al-Lajjun, not to be confused with the al-Lajjun archaeological site in Jordan, was built up near to the site, but without inhabiting or disturbing its remains.